threethirds/threethirds.github.io/content/en/cases/girteka.md

 ## Client's challenge

-[Girteka](https://www.girteka.eu) is the largest full truck load transport company in Europe, with more than 8000 trucks in it's fleet.
-In 2020, they started digital transformation and were onboarding a vendor for load planning optimization.
+[Girteka](https://www.girteka.eu) is the largest full truck load transport company in Europe, with more than 8000 trucks in its fleet.
+In 2020, they started a digital transformation and were onboarding a vendor for load planning optimization.
 We were tasked with assessing company's needs and providing an **accurate measurement of the impact** of this optimization.

 ## Our solution

-- We delivered a **suite of KPIs** that were aligned with all of the stakeholders, as well as implementation of necessary computations, a **dashboard** for visualization, and a detailed **documentation**.
+- We delivered a **suite of KPIs** that were aligned with all the stakeholders, as well as an implementation of necessary computations, a **dashboard** for visualization, and a detailed **documentation**.
 - We designed a **Bayesian structural time series model** that separated the impact of the optimization solution from those of calendar events and business seasons.
 - We delivered a fully working modern **data engineering pipeline** that flexibly integrated into their existing IT infrastructure.